maksverver/AdventOfCode/2023/zig/README.txt

 ## Requirements

 These solutions require Zig to be installed.
-They were written for Zig 0.11.0.
+The head revision requires Zig 0.13.0.
+(Checkout git tag zig-0.11 for an older version of the code.)

-To check which version of Zig is installed, run;
+To check which version of Zig is installed, run:

 % zig version
-0.11.0
+0.13.0

 ## Running